aayush262/URLShortener/readme.md

 for eg DB_DATABASE= name_of_databse
        DB_USERNAME=root
        DB_PASSWORD=

+4. run
+      **php artisan migrate**
+   to migrate all the tables in ur database.

-4. run the local testing server
+5. run the local testing server
     For eg http://localhost/URLShortener-master/public/
    to display the project in your browser.